Pascal-So/peg-solitaire/report/section_solver.typ

 Another way to improve the accuracy of a bloom filter, beyond increasing the size of the filter, is to store fewer elements in the filter.

-The peg solitaire is four-fold rotationally symmetric, as well as reflection symmetric.
+The peg solitaire board is four-fold rotationally symmetric, as well as reflection symmetric.
 This also applies to the end position.
 Therefore, if we know that a given position is solvable, then we also know that any rotation or mirroring of that position is solvable.